nfmoore/azureml-mlops-example-scenarios/.github/docs/step-by-step.md

 ## 2. Execute Workflows

 > **Note:**
-> The `Train and Deploy Model` workflows will deploy both a managed batch endpoint and a managed online endpoint and enable scheduled execution of the `Data Export` and `Data Drift` pipelines periodically.
+> The `Deploy Model to Online Endpoint` and `Deploy Model to Batch Endpoint` workflows will enable scheduled execution of the `Data Export` and `Data Drift` pipelines periodically.

 From your GitHub repository select `Actions` from the menu.
 From here you will be able to view the GitHub Action implementing the CI/CD pipeline for this example scenario.
 By default, the workflow in this example scenario is triggered manually within GitHub.